makew0rld/md2gemini/README.md

     Any other value will result in links on a newline.

-    plain: Set to True to remove special markings from output that text/gemini doesn't support, like the asterisks for bold and italics.
+    plain: Set to True to remove special markings from output that text/gemini doesn't support, like the asterisks for bold and italics, as well as inline HTML.

+    strip_html: Strip all inline and block HTML from Markdown.
     """
 ```